fang2hou/nobo/README.md

-# Nobo
+# nobo
-"Nobo" means "No Borders", also means "登る" in Japanese.
+"nobo" means "No Borders", also means "登る" in Japanese.

-**Nobo** is a spider that you could get your data from each service provides by Ritsumeikan Univ.
+**nobo** is a spider that you could get your data from each service provides by Ritsumeikan Univ.

-You can use **Nobo** to build your API with many frameworks (`Flask`, `Django` etc.) under GPLv3 License.
+You can use **nobo** to build your API with many frameworks (`Flask`, `Django` etc.) under GPLv3 License.

 # NOTICE:
 Ritsumeikan University deployed f5 obfuscator several months ago. :(